rainij/papass/docs/source/api.rst

 Installation
 ------------

-The libary is available from `PyPI <https://pypi.org/project/papass/>`_ f.
+The libary is available from `PyPI <https://pypi.org/project/papass/>`_.
 You can install it like so:

 .. code-block:: console